Academic Department Websites

-The college uses the Ingeniux content management system (CMS), a browser-based Web application, to manage content on academic department websites.
+The digital staff uses the Ingeniux content management system (CMS), a browser-based Web application, to manage content on academic department websites.

 Each department can designate up to two staff or faculty members to attend CMS training and manage updates to their department’s web page content.

-Departments are limited to two trained staff or faculty so the digital communications staff can focus training and support around a manageable number of CMS authors, so we limit the number of CMS editors.
+The digital communications staff focuses training and support around a manageable number of CMS authors, so we limit the number of CMS editors.
 All administrative assistants have received CMS training and are available to make content updates to department websites.

-More than 125 faculty and staff from across the college have received CMS training.
+More than 125 faculty and staff members from across the college have received CMS training to date.
 The training lasts two hours and covers how to use the CMS, website best practices, and college standards and style guidelines.

-Completion of training is a prerequisite before access is given to the CMS and department websites.
+Completion of training is a prerequisite for access to the CMS and department websites.

 Need CMS Training?

-Departments can have up to two staff or faculty members to be trained to use the CMS.
+Each department can designate up to two staff or faculty members to be trained to use the CMS.
 If you would like to be trained how to use the CMS, talk with your department chair about your request.
-Questions or requests for assistance can be directed to the College Communictions digital staff at email@example.com or 704-894-2242.
+Questions or requests for assistance can be directed to the College Communications digital staff at email@example.com or 704-894-2242.

 Website Target Audiences

-The primary target audiences for academic and administrative department websites are prospective students, current students, and parents.
-There are secondary target audiences, including faculty, staff, alumni, other colleges, friends of the college, among others, but much of the Davidson website is directed at an external audience that is less familiar with Davidson College than members of the internal campus community.
+The primary target audiences for academic and administrative department websites are prospective students, current students and parents.
+There are secondary target audiences, including faculty, staff, alumni, other colleges and friends of the college, among others, but much of the Davidson website is directed at an external audience that is less familiar with Davidson College than members of the internal campus community.

-We have a limited amount of time to capture the attention of prospective students and parents, so content on the Davidson website, including academic department pages, needs to be relevant, current, and easily found and scanned by target audiences.
+We have a limited amount of time to capture the attention of prospective students and parents, so content on the Davidson website, including academic department pages, must be relevant, current and easily found and scanned by target audiences.